LazaUK/AIFoundry-BlackForestLabs-FLUX/README.md

 To make it work, ensure your environment is set up for Azure authentication, e.g., by logging in via `az login` (Azure CLI) or setting relevant environment variables for service principals.

-### 1.3 Environment VariablesSet the following environment variables to point to your Azure AI Foundry endpoint and deployments:
+### 1.3 Environment Variables
+Set the following environment variables to point to your Azure AI Foundry endpoint and deployments:

 | Environment Variable       |  Description                                                                               |
 | -------------------------- | ------------------------------------------------------------------------------------------ |